MoneyforNotn/Strategy-Backtest-Commentary/README.md

 > [!IMPORTANT]
 > This repository is in early stage of production, contribution etc. to be added

-Interested in imporovement ideas, feedback, contributions
+Interested in improvement ideas, feedback, contributions

 ## Credits

-While most work is authentic, some studies employ open-source code by online traders (all scripts are credited and accompanied by original author's license)
+Though most work is authentic, some studies employ open-source code by online traders (all scripts are credited and accompanied by author's original license)

-Seperate file/folder to be designated for resources, learning paths, tools, references
+* create seperate file/folder to be designated for resources, learning paths, tools, references

+***
 # 𝕄𝕠𝕟𝕖𝕪𝕗𝕠𝕣ℕ𝕠𝕥𝕟

 > "Absorb what is useful, discard what is not, add what is uniquely your own.
 >